riscoscloverleaf/rpcemu/README.md

 * Mouse wheel scrolling
 * "Startup and Shutdown" options
 * Clipboard integration between Host system and RISCOS (with images and text support)
+* MacOS support

 ## Changelog
+### 0.4 (2012-08-25)
+Applied patch for MacOS from https://github.com/Septercius/rpcemu-dev and build RPCEmu-Interpreter and RPCEmu-Recompiler for MacOS

 ### 0.3 (2021-08-12)
 1. Implemented images support for host<->guest integrated clipboard.
 Tested on !Paint and !PrivateEye apps.